domenic/restify-oauth2/README.md

 * `tokenExpirationTime`: the value returned for the `expires_in` component of the response from the token endpoint.
   Note that this is *only* the value reported; you are responsible for keeping track of token expiration yourself.
   Defaults to `Infinity` (which results in no value being sent in the response).
-* `requiresTokenPredicate`: a function which takes a request object, and returns whether it requires a token to access.
-  This can be used to create public resources that can be accessed without a token.
-Defaults to a function that returns `true` for all requests except those to the root (initial) resource.

 ## What Does That Look Like?